 What is ear syringing?

 Ear syringing is a method of ear wax removal using a syringe of water to dispel any wax from the ear.
-Irrigation is similar as it also requires water, however, it is performed under a controlled pressure.
-Ear syringing is available in GP practices but this service is now limited; it may depend on your GP practice, the funding available and whether you are a hearing aid user or not in order to get an appointment.
+Ear irrigation is similar as it also requires water, however, it is performed under a controlled pressure.
+Ear syringing used to be commonly available in GP practices but this service is now limited; it may depend on your GP practice, the funding available and whether you are a hearing aid user or not in order to get an appointment.
 Unfortunately, it is likely that you will have a long wait to be seen.

-Ear syringing involves using water so there is an increased risk of infections particularly if you are prone to ear infections.
-For this reason it is also unsuitable for anyone with a perforated ear drum as there is the added risk of the infection travelling further into the inner ear.
+Ear syringing involves using water so there is an increased risk of infections particularly if you are prone to ear infections already.
+It is therefore, unsuitable for anyone with a perforated ear drum as there is the added risk of the infection travelling further into the inner ear.
 Since ear syringing is performed ‘blind’ or not under direct observation there are more risks of causing damage.

 Ear wax is normal, it is simply a collection of debris from our environment, natural oil and dead skin.
 Wax eventually works its way outwards, so you don’t need to do anything, not even use cotton buds.
 In fact, using cotton buds can push wax deeper.
 The skin in your ear canal is quite sensitive and using cotton buds can actually peel away the skin resulting in redness.

 Quite often just using some olive oil (providing there is no history of infections or ear conditions), will help to remove small amounts of wax.
 You can find out which different olive oil/ear drop types are available by contacting your local pharmacy.

 What if olive oil for earwax removal doesn't work?